chikichikibangbang/MHW_CTC-CCL_Editor/README.md

 This addon allows for importing, editing and exporting **ctc** & **ccl** files in **Monster Hunter World**.

+This addon is a modified version based on NSACloud's RE Chain Editor.

 ![Blender Preview](https://github.com/user-attachments/assets/b8656635-cb54-4d55-b921-db5ae2be02ab)

 ## Features